 2013 The Federacion Internacional de Futbol Rapido announced the first indoor soccer World Cup event to be played in 2015 in the United States.

-The PASL, having 20 teams, including the US and Mexico, is in its sixth season.
 Nearly 50 men’s teams participate in PASL-Premier; the league also has a women’s circuit.

 The National Indoor Championship (youth and adult) continues to be held in the United States with over 1,200 teams.